shagu/ericmauser.de/content/Projects/projects.md

 # Projects
 Here's a list of some of my personal software projects.
-Some of them are no longer under active development, but will still receive bug fixes when any are found.
+Some of them are no longer under active development, but still receive bug fixes when any are found.
 To get an overview of all public projects, please visit my [GitHub Profile](https://github.com/shagu).

 - **[wow-addons](./wow-addons)** - Addons for World of Warcraft